-- □ Source: Must be an independent voltage or current source.
+Here are specific descriptions of these parameters: Source: Must be an independent voltage or current source.
 Selected from the Element Manager.
-(For more information, refer above to "Selecting an Element during Parameter Entry.") - □ Start (Hz): Must be a positive real number, will automatically have units of Hz.
-The start value must not be greater than the stop value. - □ Stop (Hz): Must be a positive real number, will automatically have units of Hz.
-The stop value must not be less than the start value. - No. Points: Must be a positive integer.
-For the DECADE and OCTAVE output scales, this parameter represents the number of points per decade or octave; for the LINEAR output scale, this parameter represents the total number of points. - □ Output Scale: Selected from DECADE, LINEAR, and OCTAVE, defaults to DECADE.
+(For more information, refer above to "Selecting an Element during Parameter Entry.")
+Start (Hz): Must be a positive real number, will automatically have units of Hz.
+The start value must not be greater than the stop value.
+Stop (Hz): Must be a positive real number, will automatically have units of Hz.
+The stop value must not be less than the start value.
+No. Points: Must be a positive integer.
+For the DECADE and OCTAVE output scales, this parameter represents the number of points per decade or octave; for the LINEAR output scale, this parameter represents the total number of points.
+Output Scale: Selected from DECADE, LINEAR, and OCTAVE, defaults to DECADE.
 Decade and octave output scales will automatically invoke semi-logarithmic plotting.

-To change the output scale at the analysis parameter screen, move the pointer to "Output Scale" and press ENTER.
-Then, at the next screen, move the cursor to the desired output scale and press ENTER.
-(Instead of pressing ENTER, you can press EUP to abort the operation, MATIN to return to the Main menu, or ATIN to quit Spice48.)

-□ Memory: An estimate of the free memory required to perform the analysis.
+To change the output scale at the analysis parameter screen, move the pointer to "Output Scale" and press ENIER.
+Then, at the next screen, move the cursor to the desired output scale and press ENER.
+(Instead of pressing ENTER, you can press UP to abort the operation, MAIN to return to the Main menu, or ITM to quit Spice48.)
+Memory: An estimate of the free memory required to perform the analysis.
 You cannot modify this parameter.
 (For more information, refer to "Memory Requirements" in Chapter 1.)